Cannon-fire Cannon-fire is a short book by Shaye-Alexander Ellis Nicholls of Merridonia

 Before Cannons were added to Chinese chess the game was, it is generally agreed, played for centuries - though as noted the exact number of these has considerably varying opinions…..and at first it might be assumed that if the Cannons are simply removed from the board and nothing else changed this would be the form of the game as played*…..but this form does not offer much scope to bring about a win against an equally strong opponent, or perhaps against any strong opponent though it may be a useful way for beginners to learn something of Chinese chess proper – see Training and Practice…..But was this the form of the game played for centuries prior to Chinese chess – a proto chess…..or is it a phantom, and was there another and unknown game that held players interest over these centuries…..and could it do so again…..

-…..only Korean chess and perhaps Japanese chess would appear to be later derived from Chinese chess…..the line of the game’s travels to here from India crosses over the Himalayan Plateau, as can be clearly seen on a map…..
+…..only Korean chess (with a similar board and near-identical starting array to Chinese chess) and perhaps, at least in part, Japanese chess (where Soldiers move the same as in Chinese chess, though promote differently) would appear to be later derived from Chinese chess…..the line of the game’s travels to here from India crosses over the Himalayan Plateau, as can be clearly seen on a map…..

 …..from or to or…..